 - That you will analyze data in aggregate to improve your ability to find and hire great people

 - That you may choose to contact candidates about other employment opportunities in the future.

-Our current “purging” approach to data erasure is problematic in terms of maintaining data quality and getting full value out of JobScore’s reporting features, especially in the context of programmatic candidate profile deletion.
+Our current “purging” approach to data erasure is problematic in terms of maintaining data quality and getting full value out of JobScore’s reporting features, especially in the context of large scale programmatic candidate profile deletion.